After the Soviet Union crumbled in the early 1990s, something altogether eerie was discovered.

 A map of central London shows several of the 'Important Objects' colour-coded, as Green (military), Purple (administrative) and Black (industry and transport).
 Among those flagged are the Ministry of Defence, 'State Archives' (this was Public Records Office), Treasury, Ministry of Foreign Affairs, Courts of Justice, Scotland Yard and Waterloo station and Charing Cross stations.

 The cartographers didn't always get their labels right.
 Number 263, for instance, is 'Residence of the Queen and Prime Minister'.
-This is a rather amusing misunderstanding — it's actually Her Majesty's Theatre (we're not quite sure what the PM has got to do with it though).
+This is a rather amusing misunderstanding — it's actually Her Majesty's Theatre (not quite sure what the PM has got to do with it though).

-The Thames is named in upper case letters, indicating 'navigable river', with short ticks along both banks indicating vertical bank, suitable for mooring (another chilling detail perhaps).
-The arrows in the river show the direction of flow and that the river is tidal in the opposite direction.
+The Thames is named in upper case letters, indicating 'navigable river', with short ticks along both banks flagging vertical banks, suitable for mooring (another concerning detail perhaps).
+The arrows in the river show the direction of flow, and that the river is tidal in the opposite direction.

-Tube stations are shown with the letter M, for 'Metro' (the cheek of those Russians).
+Tube stations are shown with the letter M, for 'Metro' (the cheek of those Russians — it's the Tube, thank you).
 The Kingsway Tunnel is marked too, at the northern end of Waterloo Bridge.

 Thamesmead